melinda-dai/scimitar-capital-product-design/README.md

 This file documents how the logo translated from a digital design to embroidery.

 **What’s shown here:**
-- target size reference (**3.5” x 2.75”**)
+- Target size reference (**3.5” x 2.75”**)
-- stitch/fill method comparisons (auto fill vs. contour fill vs. guided fill)
+- Stitch/fill method comparisons (auto fill vs. contour fill vs. guided fill)
-- thread spacing tests (0.25 vs. 0.15 vs. 0.125)
+- Thread spacing tests (0.25 vs. 0.15 vs. 0.125)
-- photo of stitched samples and a real garment application for scale/placement
+- Photo of stitched samples and a real garment application for scale/placement

-**Purpose:** show production constraints and how design details were adjusted for manufacturability and legibility.
+**Purpose:** Show production constraints and how design details were adjusted for manufacturability and legibility.

 ---

 ## Note
-This repo is documentation-first and focuses on the iterative design process and physical production constraints, rather than code.
+This repo is mostly documentation and focuses on the iterative design process and physical production constraints, rather than code.